wso2/docs-mi/en/docs/learn/examples/jms-examples/publish-subscribe-with-jms.md

 - Queues: point-to-point
 - Topics: publish and subscribe

-There are many business use cases that can be implemented using the publisher-subscriber (pub-sub) pattern.
+Many business use cases can be implemented using the publisher-subscriber (pub-sub) pattern.
 For example, consider a blog with subscribed readers.
 The blog author posts a blog entry, which the subscribers of the blog can view.
 In other words, the blog author publishes a message (the blog post content) and the subscribers (the blog readers) receive that message.
 Popular publisher-subscriber patterns like these can be implemented using JMS topics.

 In this sample scenario, two proxy services in the Micro Integrator act as the publisher and subscriber to a topic defined in the message broker.